niacobel/CHAINS/docs/source/abin_launcher.example.rst

 Sample run
 **********

 This section will cover a sample run of ``ABIN LAUNCHER``, to get a concrete example of its operating mode.
 Our study case here includes three molecules (or geometry files) and two configuration files.
 Our goal is to optimize the geometry of those three molecules with two different basis sets through ORCA_.
+The profile we will define for this occasion will be called ``sample_orca``.

 ..
 Tip::